hpe-dev-incubator/hpe-dev-portal/content/blog/do-not-miss-the-innovation-campus-at-discover-2024.md

 ---
-title: do not miss The Innovation Campus at Discover 2024
+title: Do not miss The Innovation Campus at Discover 2024!
 date: 2024-05-21T14:09:57.221Z
 author: Didier Lalli
 authorimage: /img/didier-lalli.png